enadzan/massivejobs/README.md

 was actually sent or not.
 Mail server might have received the request, queued the message for delivery, but we never got the response because of a temporary network issue.
 In another words, _at least once_ delivery is guaranteed in this case, not _exactly once_.

-If __only database changes__ were involved in the job, then would could have _exactly once_ guarantees.
-But even then, the job's
-`Perform` method can be called twice so you __must make sure that the job is idempotent__ in the `Perform` method (similar to what we did with `IsEmailSent`).
+If __only database changes__ were involved in the job, then we could have _exactly once_ guarantees.
+But even then, the job's `Perform` method can be called twice so you __must make sure that the job is idempotent__ in the `Perform` method (similar to what we did with `IsEmailSent`).